-Being aware of what's going on in the education world and how this affects teachers is a great way of showing commitment at your teaching, NQT or teacher training interview
+Being aware of what's going on in the education sector and how this affects teachers is a great way of showing commitment at your teaching, early career teacher (ECT) or teacher training interview

 It's not possible to predict all future educational issues, or know every detail of the sector's current situation, but in the process of applying for teacher training some research will go a long way in demonstrating your enthusiasm and impressing potential employers.

-Why you need to be aware of educational issues
+Why do I need to be aware of educational issues?

-Recruiters are looking to see how much you're engaging with current issues and are aware of the challenges that these place on a school.
-Your answers can reveal if you are genuinely interested in education, schools and the world of teaching.
+Recruiters are looking to see how much you're engaging with current issues and how aware you are of the challenges that these place on a school.
+Your answers to interview questions can reveal if you are genuinely interested in education, schools and the world of teaching.

 Do some research to find studies or statistics to back up any ideas you have.
 Download a news app and get into the habit of checking the education section regularly.
 Having some recent evidence you can refer to in your interview will impress your interviewer.